khushi-411/khushi-411.github.io/_posts/2024-05-13-multidim_grids_and_data.md

     // to make sure threads with both row and column are within range if (col < width && row < height) {
-        // we linearize in CUDA kernel (due to due of a flat memory space
+        // we linearize the memory layout of the data (due to a flat memory
-        // in modern computers
+        // space in modern computers)
         // 1D equivalent index for an element of M of row j and column i
         // is j * 4 + i; where 4 is width of matrix (4 x 4)
         int gray offset = row * width + col;